 Horses are often seen as beasts of burden.
 We view them as a partner in the mountains, to be respected and assisted while they carry us on our journey.
 Take time to consider that where we sit, there is no structural support below, and their backs can take enormous strain.
 While we strengthen horses specifically for longer trails, the long hours in the saddle and the difficult terrain require a lower weight restriction.
 Also consider that a beginner does not hold their weight like an experienced rider, adding heaviness, similar to carrying the dead-weight of a sleeping child.

 The availability of the overnight trails depends on the levels of rivers, weather and times of year.
-For this reason the trails longer than one night run between April and October annually.
-The Cave Trail is weather dependent, with the clay soils becoming too slippery in wet conditions.
+For this reason the trails longer than one night run between May and September annually.
+The Cave Trail is weather dependent, with the clay soils and mountain accents becoming too slippery in wet conditions.

 What to Bring

-An Adventurous attitude; Neutral coloured clothes; Comfortable trousers suitable for riding; loose light fitting, preferably long-sleeve cotton shirts; Closed shoes with a strong sole and a heel suitable for riding and walking; Helmet; Sun hat; Sun cream; Insect repellant; Personal toiletries; Swimming costume; Camera; Torch; Basic medical kit
+Small overnight bag; An Adventurous attitude; Neutral coloured clothes; Comfortable trousers suitable for riding; loose light fitting, preferably long-sleeve cotton shirts; Closed shoes with a strong sole and a heel suitable for riding and walking; Helmet; Sun hat; Sun cream; Insect repellant; Personal toiletries; Swimming costume; Camera; Torch; Basic medical kit, Light fitted jacket suitable for wind and rain.

 Optional - sleeping bag; snacks; preffered alcohol; reading material

 Comfortable riding requires stretchy, tight fitting long trousers or jodphurs, to avoid pinching from the stirrup leathers.
 Back pockets should not have exaggerated buttons which can damage the saddle.
 Closed shoes with a small heal are essential for safety, and should be comfortable to walk in.
 All riders are expected to wear helmets, either their own or using ours.
 Chaps or half-chaps are a nice to have for greater comfort and ‘stickability’.
-We highly recommend long sleeve cotton shirts to safeguard from heat and to prevent sunburn.
+We highly recommend long-sleeve cotton shirts to safeguard from heat and to prevent sunburn.
+For distance trails, a light wind and rain proof should be carried on the horse at all times.
+This jacket should not flap, and must not be a poncho-style jacket.

 Tents & Beds